-A large part of the core mission for updating this model includes actively contributing to Priority 5 which is "Maintain the commitment to high-quality postsecondary education in Maryland.", by addressing and working to close equity gaps in higher education.
+A large part of the core mission for updating this model includes actively contributing to Priority 5 which is "Maintain the commitment to high-quality postsecondary education in Maryland," by addressing and working to close equity gaps in higher education.
 Montessori education continues to shift its practice, finding opportunities to uplift educators and stakeholders through its inclusive and equitable approach to learning.
-By offering a comprehensive and accessible master's-level Montessori education concentration that emphasizes the belief in education starting at birth, the concentration seeks to empower educators working in this important field to create equitable learning environments.
+By offering a comprehensive and accessible master's-level Montessori education concentration that emphasizes the belief in education starting at age three through school age, the program seeks to empower educators working in this important field to create equitable learning environments.
 This aligns with Maryland's commitment to addressing equity gaps in higher education.

-The Teacher Education Department at Loyola partners with organizations like Wildflower Montessori Schools and Birth to Three early childhood programs in the state of Maryland, including the Maryland Family Network, all who a strong focus on equity and social justice in education.
+The Teacher Education Department at Loyola partners with organizations like Wildflower Montessori Schools and early childhood programs in the state of Maryland, including the Maryland Family Network, all who share a strong focus on equity and social justice in education.
 Through these partnerships, we further our commitment to promoting diversity and inclusivity in Montessori education.

-Additionally, the proposed concentration in Birth to Three Education includes a broad collection of readings and resources from diverse voices, emphasizing justice for all students, families, and stakeholders.
+Additionally, the proposed concentration in Early Childhood education includes a broad collection of readings and resources from diverse voices, emphasizing justice for all students, families, and stakeholders.
 This approach helps educators gain a deeper understanding of the importance of equity in education.